trxcllnt/sccache/docs/Local.md

 - `use_preprocessor_cache_mode`: `true`.
 Whether to use preprocessor cache mode.
 This can be overridden for an sccache invocation by setting the environment variable `SCCACHE_DIRECT` to `true`/`on`/`1` or `false`/`off`/`0`).
 - `file_stat_matches`: `false`.
 If false, only compare header files by hashing their contents.
 If true, will use size + ctime + mtime to check whether a file has changed.
 See other flags below for more control over this behavior.
 - `use_ctime_for_stat`: `true`.
 If true, uses the ctime (file status change on UNIX, creation time on Windows) to check that a file has/hasn't changed.
 Can be useful to disable when backdating modification times in a controlled manner.
 - `ignore_time_macros`: `false`.
 If true, ignore `__DATE__`, `__TIME__` and `__TIMESTAMP__` being present in the source code.
 Will speed up preprocessor cache mode, but can produce stale results.

-- `skip_system_headers`: `false`.
-If true, preprocessor cache mode will not cache system headers, only add them to the hash.

 - `hash_working_directory`: `true`.
 If true, will add the current working directory to the hash to distinguish two compilations from different directories.

 See where to write the config in [the configuration doc](Configuration.md).